sivavithu/Authenthication-Service-Basic/README.md

    If errors occur (e.g., DB connection fail), show messages in the console logs for details and verify the connection string.

 ## 📂 Project Structure
-The project is organized into logical folders for easy navigation and understanding.
-Here's a breakdown of the key files and directories:

-- `AuthService.csproj`: The main project file defining dependencies and build settings.
-- `Program.cs`: The entry point of the application, where services (DbContext, AuthService, JWT authentication) are registered and the app pipeline (authentication, authorization, controllers) is configured.
-- `appsettings.json`: Configuration file for logging, allowed hosts, JWT settings (issuer, audience, key), and database connection string.
-- `Entities/`: Contains domain models.
-  - `User.cs`: The User entity with properties like Id (Guid), Username, PasswordHash, Role, RefreshToken, and RefreshTokenExpiryTime.
-- `Data/`: Database-related code.
-  - `ApplicationDbContext.cs`: EF Core DbContext with DbSet<User> for the Users table.
-- `Models/`: Data Transfer Objects (DTOs) for API input/output.
-  - `UserDto.cs`: For username and password in register/login requests.
-  - `TokenResponseDto.cs`: For accessToken and refreshToken in login/refresh responses.
-  - `RefreshTokenRequestDto.cs`: For userId and refreshToken in refresh requests.
-- `Service/`: Business logic layer.
-  - `IAuthService.cs`: Interface for auth methods (LoginAsync, RegisterAsync, RefreshTokenAsync).
-  - `AuthService.cs`: Implementation with password verification, token generation, refresh validation, and DB operations.
-- `Controllers/`: API layer.
-  - `AuthController.cs`: Endpoints for POST register, login, and refresh-token, with dependency injection for IAuthService.
-- `Migrations/`: EF Core migration files (generated on dotnet ef commands) for database schema changes.

-This structure follows clean architecture principles, separating concerns for better maintainability.

 ```
 Authenthication-Service-Basic/
 ├── AuthService/                 # Main service project directory